“Dogs are not our whole life but they makes our lives whole.” ~Roger Caras

 We are hiking in such an awe-inspiring landscape, the Latmos Mountains.
 Kapikiri has faded away in the distance and the wildness of boulders interspersed with vegetation – olive trees, thorny stuff – is all around us.
 Rising from the landscape are parts of old walls and towers that once protected the ancient city of Heracleia.

-How did they built all this with these huge blocks of rocks without machinery?
+How did they build all this with these huge blocks of rocks without machinery?
 How many people, how much time to construct all this?
 Like often at ancient sites, we look at the remains with respect.

 The uphill trail often follows a stone-laid path of huge slabs.
 More impressive work of the past and a joy to walk.